PonDad/Homework-Time/README.md

 Search by "name + period".
 I will request Actions on Google for json data of "  Name(Amanda) + period (Last week - July 17, 2017 to July 23, 2017) ".

-We also use the api.ai entity for the period.
+I also use the api.ai entity for the period.
 We will pick up the period specified in spoken language as intended, such as "last week", "this month", "last month".

 ![Video Caption Maker 2017-07-29 19-29-32.png](https://qiita-image-store.s3.amazonaws.com/0/47128/653af972-075e-4d8e-dbe7-6c15f8eb971a.png)